ryan-j-carter/javasipt/README.md

 # javasipt

-Mock storefront for a coffee roasting company.
-Product structure is intended to make it easy to add more products as well as product types.
+Conceptual storefront site for a coffee roasting company.

+Site structure is intended to make it easy to add more products or product types over time.
+Currently uses JSON to store information, but the $http.get() can easily be adapted to larger database requests.
-Written entirely in AngularJS to explore the use of many views in a Single Page Application.
-Components are designed to be abstract whenever possible so they can be reused and dynamic with the information presented.

-Styling is done using SASS files that are structured to mirror the Angular/HTML components, making it easy to locate everything that effects that component.
+The goal of this project is to create a large-scale app as an SPA using AngularJS.
+The site is broken down into views that will display any information given to them.
+This allows the abstracted "product" view to dynamically display any product it's given.
+The URL also dynamically updates to the specific category and product being displayed.

+Similarly, the styling is broken down into components using SASS to mirror the app directory.
+This allows a developer to easily work on the HTML, CSS and Angular for each individual component or view.